 Emory Global Health Case Competition

-Our Emory Case Competition team will be selected from the teams that present their case responses in the Melbourne competition on October 14.
-The University will cover most of the team’s costs for return travel to Atlanta and their meals and accommodation.
+Our Emory Case Competition team will be selected from the teams that present their case responses in the Melbourne competition on October 13.
+The University will cover almost all of the team’s costs for return travel to Atlanta and their meals and accommodation.

 For more information on the application process and selection procedure, and to apply, visit our application page.